 Making Sense of Medical Evidence and Bench Decisions

 One of the biggest obstacles to getting timely results is missing medical information.
-The administrative law judge will need to have all the necessary medical records to make a decision, even if the judge ordered a consultative examination.
+The ALJ will need to have all the necessary medical records to make a decision, even if the judge ordered a consultative examination.
 Whatever the case may be, the judge won’t even start the process until they have all the necessary medical information.
 Any delays in getting medical records to a judge can prolong the process and delay your results.
 Delays can be especially troubling if the judge requests more medical evidence or additional examinations by a doctor paid for by Social Security.